Documentation of Kanamari

 Kanamari is an ergative language whose syntax is of great typological interest.
 Transitive verbs occur in three different constructions, depending on whether they are used with a specific object, with a non-specific object or without an overt object.
 According to Queixalós (2007), the subject of a transitive verb is a part of the verb phrase whereas the object is outside the verb phrase.
 This makes Kanamari a counter-example to syntactic theories which assume that it is universally the object that is inside the verb phrase.

-This deposit consists of video and audio recordings of the Kanamari language spoken in the Brazilian state of Amazonas and a trilingual Toolbox dictionary.
+This collection consists of video and audio recordings of the Kanamari language spoken in the Brazilian state of Amazonas and a trilingual Toolbox dictionary.
 There are transcriptions and Portuguese translations of over 60 recordings and additional English translations of 16.
 The recordings include various types of narratives and songs, including ayahuasca ceremony songs which are partly in the Kulina language.

 From the depositor:’Most of the project was carried out on the Itucumã river, where three Kanamari villages are located.
 I paid a first visit to the village of Flecheira in 2004 in order to introduce myself to the community and propose to do research on their language.
 The Kanamari very much welcomed my proposal and I did fieldwork in Flecheira in 2006 and 2007 in a project on linguistic contact between Kanamari and Kulina.
 Since then, I’ve kept in touch with the community while working on other projects in Brazil.
 I visited Flecheira in February 2008 and in March 2009.
 On each occasion, the people of Flecheira and the neighbouring villages expressed their wish that I continue to work on their language.
 At a meeting held during my last visit, all the adults present signed a statement to that effect.